Read: With incarcerated Californians, we're suing the state prison system for illegal discrimination.

 Caroline Marks*

-Caroline Marks works in the National Security and Civil Rights program at Asian Law Caucus.
+Caroline Marks is a Staff Attorney in the National Security and Civil Rights program at Asian Law Caucus.
 Caroline’s work focuses on, among other things, state legislative and administrative advocacy challenging surveillance and counterterrorism programs and narratives that harm Arab, Middle Eastern, Muslim and South Asian communities and other communities of color.

 Before coming to ALC, Caroline worked on litigation and advocacy with the Center for Human Rights and Global Justice at NYU Law, to hold the United States responsible for its extraordinary rendition program—whereby the U.S. kidnapped and transferred individuals to black sites and proxy governments for their subsequent torture and secret detention.
 Specifically, Caroline participated significantly in litigation before the Inter-American Commission on Human Rights in the case Mohamed et al. v.
 United States.